Sustainability & Transformation Plans (STPs)

 Since our board meeting, we have been in further discussion with senior decision-makers to seek progress with plans to better communicate and engage with city residents.
 We are also working with other Local Healthwatch across the HIOW area to ensure senior commissioners and providers are planning in how to involve the public for issues that impact more than one area, such as access to hospitals and mental health services.

-In the meantime, for more information about STPs, you might find the following links useful:
+For more information about STPs, you might find the following links useful:

 Health & Care Portsmouth

-This is the local plan, specific to Portsmouth, which aims to implement key actions and changes to improve the health and well-being of Portsmouth residents.
+Health and Care Portsmouth is the local plan, specific to Portsmouth, which aims to implement key actions and changes to improve the health and well-being of Portsmouth residents.